deviaze/seal/README.md

 seal is sans-tokio for performance and simplicity, but provides access to Real Rust Threads with a relatively simple, low-level API.
 Each thread has its own Luau VM, which allows you to execute code in parallel.
 To send messages between threads, you can use the `:send()` and `:read()` methods located on both `channel`s (child threads) and `JoinHandle`s (parent threads), which seamlessly serialize, transmit, and deserialize Luau data tables between threads (VMs) for you!
 For better performance, you can use their `bytes` APIs to exchange buffers without the serialization overhead.

-Although this style of thread management is can be less ergonomic than a `task` library, I hope this makes it more reliable and less prone to yields and UB, and is all-around a stable experience.
+Although this style of thread management can be less ergonomic than a `task` library or implicit futures everywhere, I hope this makes it more reliable and less prone to yields and UB, and is all-around a stable experience.

 ```luau
 -- parent.luau